Git gives you several ways to undo changes, but knowing which one to use can be confusing.

 Alternatively, you can view this commit history in your Git provider’s dashboard.
 Scroll through the list and find the commit you want to reset to.
 Note down the commit hash, which is a long string of letters and numbers.

-Step 2: Choose the type of reset
+Step 2: Choose the Correct Reset Mode

-Step 3: Perform the Git reset
+Step 3: Execute the git reset Command

 Now that you’ve identified the commit and chosen the reset type, you can perform the reset.
-Use the following command, replacing <commit-hash>
+Use the following command, replacing <commit-hash> with the hash you noted earlier:

 git reset <commit-hash>